PiumiOshani/analog-volume-expander/README.md

 - **Notch Filter**: Removes power line noise (50Hz).
 - **Power Supply**: Provides stable and isolated power to the system.

-For detailed system architecture and schematics, refer to the [Project Report](docs/Project_Report.pdf).
 ---

 ## 📸 Project Highlights